-We find that, in general, the European Centre for Medium-Range Weather Forecasts (ECMWF) shows the best prediction skill of the various ENSO models.
-The correlation skill between a 1 May forecast from the ECMWF model system 3 and the observed September Nino 3.4 anomaly is 0.82, based on hindcasts/forecasts from 1982-2010, explaining approximately 65% of the variance in Nino 3.4 SST.
-The ECMWF has upgraded to system 4, which appears to have even better skill than the previous version.
-The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of approximately +0.7°C. There is a fairly wide spread in the outcomes predicted by the various ensemble members, which indicates the large degree of uncertainty in future ENSO conditions (Figure 11).
+We find that, in general, the European Centre for Medium-Range Weather Forecasts (ECMWF) shows the best prediction skill of the various individual ENSO models.
+The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of approximately +0.6°C, which would classify as a weak El Niño event.
+There is a fairly wide spread in the outcomes predicted by the various ensemble members, which indicates the large degree of uncertainty in future ENSO conditions (Figure 11).